JvanKatwijk/qt-dab/README.md

    license, has to be installed (the functions of that library will be loaded dynamically, so if "libtii-lib.so" is not in the library search path, behaviour is as with the previous option).
+The shared library can be found in the directory "library".
    Note that the libtii-lib.so itself depends (a.o) on libcurl, that needs to be installed for proper functioning.

-*  configure for "CONGIG += preCompiled", but then you will need some additional source which is only available under a restricted license (contact me privately for information)
+*  configure for "CONFIG += preCompiled", but then you will need some additional source which is only available under a restricted license (contact me privately for information)